wpswings/points-and-rewards-for-woocommerce/readme.txt

 = 1.2.10 - Released on 30 September 2022 =
 * New: Shortcode to show Apply Points section on Cart Page.
-* New: Shortcode to show Apply Points section on Checkout Page
+* New: Shortcode to show Apply Points section on the Checkout Page
 * New: Compatible with the latest WC 6.9.4 and WP 6.0.2
 * Upgrade: Change the message on the popup modal when the referral purchase type is selected as a percentage.
 * Upgrade: Enhance sorting in the points table
 * Upgrade: Update view points log on the admin panel
-* Fix: When the order is canceled it refund more than one time
+* Fix: When the order is canceled it is refunded more than one time
 * Fix: String translation issues
 * Fix: Applied points goes into negative